ErezVolk/evstuff/idtt/README.md

 Main features:

-- You can control a mapping from Word (character/paragraph) styles to InDesign styles, including consistently creating style groups in InDesign.
+- You can specify an arbitrary mapping from Word (character/paragraph) styles to InDesign styles, including consistently creating style groups in InDesign.

 - Importing a tagged text file is _much_ faster in InDesign.

-- The siling InDesign script to this will rerun the conversion, so you'll need to do the manual conversion only once.
+- The sibling InDesign script to this will rerun the conversion, so you'll need to do the manual conversion only once.